 In the early days of computer gaming, most games were developed by a single programmer, and were often simple text adventures or downgraded ports/clones of more powerful arcade games.
 PC gaming has since evolved to encompass a wide variety of genres, some faring better than others.

-The most popular genres that have evolved on the platform are the CRPG (Computer Role-Playing Game), RTS (Real-Time Strategy), and FPS (First-Person Shooter).
+The most popular genres that have evolved on the platform are simulators, CRPG (Computer Role-Playing Game), RTS (Real-Time Strategy), and FPS (First-Person Shooter).

 CRPG's were largely inspired by pen & paper role playing games such as Dungeons & Dragons.
 The genre spans early ASCII adventures such as Rogue, action RPG's such as Dragon Slayer and Diablo, and MMORPGs (Massively Multiplayer Online RPGs) such as Lineage and World of Warcraft.
 Freedom is a main element that has evolved with CRPG's.
 The earlier games were more linear in their approach, sometimes even approaching level design from a distinct "stages" standpoint.
 CRPGs evolved to have 3D dungeons, real time combat, and huge multiplayer, non-linear worlds.